Volunteer Application

 A successful volunteer, on top of satisfying the eligibility requirements for the program, enjoys interacting with and supporting young people, growing and learning about themselves, and understands the importance of committing to the full time period required by their program.

-Applicants should prepare answers to the following questions.
-We suggest drafting answers in a separate document before pasting them in and submitting the application:
+All applicants should prepare answers to the following short answer questions.
+We suggest drafting responses in a separate document before pasting them into the application:

 Tell us about you and describe your background in relation to the volunteer opportunity.
 If applicable, list any competitive speech and debate accolades.

-In 400 characters or less, why are you interested in the position of Regional Director / Program Instructor?
+Why are you interested in the position of Regional Director / Program Instructor?
+What unique ideas or programs would you implement?
+400 characters or less.

-In 400 characters or less, what makes you qualified for the position of Regional Director?
+What makes you qualified for the position of Regional Director?
+400 characters or less.

 Should you have urgent questions, you can schedule a call with our team via this link.
 To stay updated on our latest activities, consider subscribing to our newsletter and follow us on social media.